Meet Our Team

 AMANDA NGUYEN, ceo & Founder

 Amanda Nguyen is the CEO and founder of Rise.
 She penned her own civil rights into existence and unanimously passed the Sexual Assault Survivors’ Bill of Rights, after having to navigate the broken criminal justice system after her own rape.
 11 other laws protecting sexual violence survivors have been created modeled off of her federal law.
 The federal law was the 21st bill in modern US history to pass unanimously on the record.
 Amanda has been named a Forbes 30 Under 30, by Foreign Policy as a Top 100 Leading Global Thinker, Marie Claire as a Young Woman of the Year, and The Tempest's #1 Woman of Color Trailblazer.
 Previously, Amanda was appointed by President Barack Obama to the United States Department of State as his Deputy White House Liaison.
+In 2018, Amanda was nominated for the 2019 Nobel Peace Prize.

 Alter Ego: Daenerys Taragaryen